tiny-dancer/notes/runiac_origin_story.md.1.md

 Maintaining a continuously secure public cloud while enabling developers to deliver value to users.

 UnitedHealth Group is a fortune 6 company with 40,000 technologists.
 Looking at the future public cloud prescense of a company this size was an exciting, while daunting task.
-We were also uniquely position as a product engineering organizatio
+We were also uniquely position as a product engineering organization where customer value and friction-less users experiences are of the utmost importance.
+We wanted to ensure the public cloud maintained

+We knew we would need to have a platform to secure and enable 1,000 cloud accounts, in each major cloud provider.
+1,000 gcp projects, 1,000 aws accounts, and 1,000 azure subscriptions.

 ## How it began (we're on the right path)